jamesallender/CISC340-Project-1/project1_nels4929_alle30842/assembler/README.md

 test5.txt - test case given from Dr. Myre.
 Tests loops, label, several instruction types

 Demonstrating error checking:
-test5.txt - tests the assembler to ensure a missing instruction param is caught test6.txt - tests the assembler to ensure a missing instruction param is caught test7.txt - tests a valid label that has no corresponding value test8.txt - tests an invalid label that starts with a number
+test6.txt - tests the assembler to ensure a missing instruction param is caught test7.txt - tests a valid label that has no corresponding value test8.txt - tests an invalid label that starts with a number